jfbu/mathastext/README.md

 ### From `mathastext.tds.zip`

-This is the fastest way is: `unzip -d <destfolder> mathastext.tds.zip`, where `<destfolder>` could be `~/texmf` or (macosx), `~/Library/texmf`.
+This is the fastest way: `unzip -d <destfolder> mathastext.tds.zip`, where `<destfolder>` could be `~/texmf` or (macosx), `~/Library/texmf`.

 ### From `mathastext.dtx`